 We divided roles among ourselves, Liz and Marcus’ wife did most of the spotting and counting, Marcus did the driving while I did the recording.

-The block assigned to us was a distance away, it look us some time to get there.
-On the way we got to know each other more and wow, we had a lot of similarities.
-Marcus , Liz and myself undertook the same degree course.
-We chatted on the subjects we though were the best back in campus, the parks we had visited so far and almost everything related to wildlife management.
-We even tested each other knowlegde on the various species of wildlife in Kenya.
+The block assigned to us was a distance away, it took us some time to get there.
+On the way, we got to know each other more and wow, we had a lot of similarities.
+Marcus, Liz, and I undertook the same degree course.
+We chatted on the subjects we thought were the best back on campus, the parks we had visited so far, and almost everything related to wildlife management.
+We even tested each other knowledge of the various species of wildlife in Kenya.

-On our way we were to see a rhino that had died the previous day attracting a number of carnivores.
-This also attracted most of the tourista and wildlife lovers.
+On our way, we were to see a rhino that had died the previous day attracting several carnivores.
+This also attracted most tourists and wildlife lovers.
 They all headed this side and waited patiently for more carnivores to show up.
-As we were passing by, they were no vehicles yet at the spot and we were luckly to spot a spotted hyena that chased away the feeding vultures.
+As we were passing by, they were no vehicles yet at the spot and we were lucky to spot a spotted hyena that chased away the feeding vultures.
 But things were different on our way back, they were more than five vehicles parked at this spot.
-This is one of the problems we create while visiting parks, car pooling causing stress to the wildlife.
-You could feel the bad feeling inside the vehicle as we passed the place, Marcus could not remain silent, he just made a sad remark on how the car pool sucked to the wildlife.
+This is one of the problems we create while visiting parks, carpooling causing stress to the wildlife.
+You could feel the bad feeling inside the vehicle as we passed the place, Marcus could not remain silent, he just made a sad remark on how the carpool sucked to the wildlife.
 Just past that spot, we met a dog which was very odd.
 Domesticated animals are not allowed into the park so we didn’t understand how this handsome dog found its way into the park.
 The dog seemed to know where it was going as it passed us towards the dead rhino.

-By 7:40am we had arrived our allocated block and started off our game count.
+By 7:40 am we had arrived at our allocated block and started off our game count.
 Impalas were the first ones to make their way into our records.
-Our block was characterized by mostly the herbivores.
-Our abled Liz was able to spot two lioness that we almost missed while busying munching bananas.
+Our block was characterized by mostly herbivores.
+Our abled Liz was able to spot two lionesses that we almost missed while busying munching bananas.
 We reversed to have a good look at them.
 One of them was collared while the other one was not.
-We were also able to see a number of bird species even the migratory ones.
+We were also able to see several bird species even the migratory ones.
 Our couple buddies were bird lovers, and you could see it on their faces.
-They even had bird books to confirm on the specific species where confusion arised.
+They even had bird books to confirm the specific species where the confusion arose.